rotki/docs/usage-guides/statistic.md

 ![Distribution of networth by asset](/images/sc_stats_distribution_asset.png)

+> [!NOTE]
-> Note: The pie charts showing value distribution by location and asset use data from your latest snapshot, not your current balance.
+> The pie charts showing value distribution by location and asset use data from your latest snapshot, not your current balance.
 To see the most recent data, you'll need to [create a new snapshot](/usage-guides/accounts-and-balances#balances-snapshots).